haydenghosh/haydenghosh.github.io/_posts/2025-07-02-parabolic_sinusoid.md

 It turns out that identifying frequency components like this is an excellent way to analyze the behavior of signals in general, especially when we pass them through linear systems.
 This is why the Fourier transform – a generalized version of Fourier series – is used extensively in the analysis and design of circuits and control systems.

 ## Solution
-Now that we have narrowed down the problem and found the path to a solution, it is time for the math.
+Now that we have narrowed down the problem and found the path to a solution, we can proceed with the math.
 Broadly speaking, we will do the following:
 1. Find an equation for $x(t)$, the parabolic approximation of a sine wave.
 2. Determine the Fourier series coefficients of $x(t)$.
 3. Compute the overall power of $x(t)$.